 For more information please see How Aging Affects Driving Ability on the Driver Wellness page.

-The Florida DHSMV website provides lists of behind-the-wheel training by commercial driving schools.
+The Florida FLHSMV website provides lists of behind-the-wheel training by commercial driving schools.

 To find the closest AARP Driver Safety Course near you, visit their Driver Safety website.